-The facility was clean and all cabinets were locked including medicine cabinet.
-They are still utilizing bubble packs and have a bin for new youth's medications until a new hall prescription is in place.
+The facility was clean, all cabinets and refrigerators were locked including the medicine cabinets.
+They continue to utilize bubble packs and have a bin for new youth's medications until a new hall prescription is in place.
 Only licensed personnel give medication now.
-A LVN comes in around 7pm to pass evening medications.
-Staff can pass over-the-counter medications such as Tums, acetaminophen and Chapstick.
-There was a pharmacy inspection yesterday, which they did well and passed.
+An LVN comes in around 7pm to pass evening medications.
+Staff can pass over-the-counter medications such as Tums, acetaminophen and chap sticks.

 The RN reviews all intake sheets from when the youth are admitted to the hall.
-There is now a 96-hour health appraisal, and then a physical.
-The MD does all the physicals; this has not always been met because the doctor is only there on Saturdays by schedule and contracted hours but often comes in extra.
-They use the intake sheet that ask questions about abuse and risky sexual activity which directs RN and medical staff to order STD screenings (with youth's consent), pregnancy testing and referrals or CPS as needed.
-Recently there has been some new questions which evaluate for possible withdrawal risk, although all youth at risk or suspected to be under the influence are cleared by Queen of the Valley Hospital before admitted to the hall.
-The health intake form asks if the youth is sexually active, at risk for pregnancy or even lactating.
-There is a general consent for testing and treatment signed by parents although any youth who is sexually active is offered STD screening.
-Pregnancy tests are done on all female youth on admit, using Clarity Pregnancy tests, there has been no history of problems with the test.
+There is a 96hour health appraisal, and then a physical, then repeated annually if a youth is still housed in the Hall.
+With the physical they are offered a genital exam, if refused, a refusal is signed.
+The MD does all the physicals; this has not always been met because the doctor is only there on Saturdays.
+They continue to use the same intake sheet that asks questions about abuse and risky sexual activity, which directs RN and Medical staff to order STD screenings (with a youth's consent), pregnancy testing and referrals or CPS as needed, RN has youth sign a refusal if they decline.
+If RN called out during a health intake, the RN needs to complete a new form "Medical Intake Triage/Receiving Screening."
+The health intake form asks if the youth is sexually active; the staff then offers, any youth who is sexually active, if they would like an STD screening.
+If the youth is returning in less than 1 year the RN will do a re-admit review; if new or greater than one year a complete physical is done.
+PPDs are administered to all youth if greater than 6 months since last admit or new to hall.
+It is not given if there is history of positive test.
+Pregnancy test are done on all female youth upon admittance, using Consult Diagnostic Pregnancy test, there has been no history of problems with the test, although the manufacturer can vary now based on cost.
 RN will repeat test in 10-14 days.
-Tests other than STDs such as diabetes are done as ordered.
 The process seems well organized.
-Plan B given based on sexual history and risks, it is not formulary so the staff send a secure message requesting an exemption and then pick up at local drug store a few blocks away.
-DMPA and other birth control is offered and given if negative pregnancy test.
+Plan B given based on sexual history and risks, it is not formulary, so the staff send a secure message requesting an exemption and then pick up at local drug store a few blocks away.
+DMPA is offered and given if negative pregnancy tests.
 The staff continues to use typed labels for charts and all labeling for clear identity.
-The RN states that the youth have access to educational pamphlets about STDs and other health topics.
-If the youth is returning in less than one year, the RN will do a re-admit review; if new or greater than one year a complete physical is done.
-PPDs are administered to all youth if greater than six months since last admit or new to the hall.
-It is not given if there is history of positive test.
+The RN states that the youths have access to educational pamphlets about STDs and other health topics.